Eidos110/AI-MWD-Copilot/README.md

 ## 📄 License

-This project is proprietary R&D. Distribution and use restricted to authorized personnel.
+This project is proprietary R&D. Distribution and use restricted to authorized personal.

 ---